 The Best Things to Do on Fripp Island, South Carolina

-Fripp is the most seaward of the beautiful barrier islands of South Carolina, 3,000 acres of natural beauty.
-Designated as a Wildlife Sanctuary, more than 175 species of birds live along the ocean and Great Salt Marsh.
-Any given day you can spot majestic brown pelicans flying in formation or great blue herons, snowy white egrets and wood storks stalking their next meal.
-Among the native wildlife, you’ll find raccoons, alligator and an abundance of deer, more than 250 at last count.
+Fripp is the most seaward of the beautiful barrier islands of South Carolina, with 3,000 acres of natural beauty.
+Designated as a wildlife sanctuary, more than 175 species of birds live along the ocean and Great Salt Marsh.
+Any given day, you can spot majestic brown pelicans flying in formation or great blue herons, snowy white egrets, and wood storks stalking their next meal.
+Among the native wildlife, you’ll find raccoons, alligators, and an abundance of deer.
 Wildlife enthusiasts will find endless things to do on Fripp Island.

-The beauty of Fripp Island has been immortalized in scenes from Forrest Gump, The Prince of Tides and The Jungle Book.
-Explore these South Carolina island attractions first hand while staying with us in our rentals at the Fripp Island Golf & Beach Resort.
+The beauty of Fripp Island has been immortalized in scenes from Forrest Gump, The Prince of Tides, and The Jungle Book.
+To explore these South Carolina Island attractions, browse our free Vacation Guide, and discover all the fun Fripp Island has to offer.